#RedefiningTriathlon

 WHEN DO I HAVE TO REGISTER AND RACK MY BIKE?

-Participants taking part in the T100 and Olympic distances MUST collect their Race Pack, and rack their bike with helmet, the day before their race.
+Participants taking part in the T100 MUST collect their Race Pack, and rack their bike with helmet, the day before their race.
 These timings will reduce queues and allow you to enjoy the Women’s & Men’s Pro Races on Saturday 9th August.

-Race pack collection times for the Sprint are to be confirmed.
+Race pack collection times for the Olympic, Sprint and Super Sprint are to be confirmed.

 Your race pack contains all the essential items for your race, and you will pick this up either the day before or on the day from the Registration area within the ExCeL South Halls.